Q65 Interview with Joop Roelofs

 No, me and Willem were rookies, Willem never sang before and I couldn’t even tune a guitar.

-I would like to know how do you remember your first sessions as a band?
-Why did you choose the name Q65?
+I would like to know how do you remember your first sessions with the band?

-You released three 45's for Decca in 1966 and then you recorded a debut album.
-How did you came in contact with Decca?
+You released three 45’s for Decca in 1966 and soon recorded LP.

 After 5 months of live performances Decca came to us, we never did competition things.
 Our first recording was an audition but released without us knowing that, we found out hearing it on radio.